chrisconlin/Conlin_Latin102/translation 3.md

 cum Abdero famulo "interfecit"

 >>equorum autem nomina Podargus Lampon Xanthus Dinus ❌ **This is an independent clause!
-Compare your answer to question 6 in part B.**
+Compare your answer to question 6 in part B.** REVISION: Take out the indentation to show that it is an independent clause.